 - Carefully examine the arrows in your Ice-Albedo Feedback Connection Circle.
 Choose one element (for example, "albedo decreases") and start to look for arrows that "loop back" to your beginning element.
 This is a feedback loop.
 For each loop that you find, trace it with a different color pencil or marker.

 - Choose one loop and draw it on a separate piece of paper.
 Indicate whether each arrow leads to an increase (+) or a decrease (-) in the next element.
 Follow the same process for any other loops you have found on your connection circle.

-- Next, you will identify each loop as either an "amplifying feedback loop" or a "dampening feedback loop."
+- Next, you will identify each loop as either a "reinforcing feedback loop" or a "balancing feedback loop."
 Here is how you tell the difference:

-- In an amplifying feedback loop, the final arrow leading back to the originating element is a (+) arrow representing an increase or "amplification."
+- In a reinforcing feedback loop, the final arrow leading back to the originating element is a (+) arrow representing an increase or "amplification."

-- In a dampening feedback loop, the final arrow leading back to the originating element is an (-) arrow representing a decrease or dampening effect.
+- In a balancing feedback loop, the final arrow leading back to the originating element is an (-) arrow representing a decrease or dampening effect.